Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Georgetown University

-Georgetown prohibits all unauthorized drone operations on campus.
-DC's strict Flight Restricted Zone (FRZ) surrounding the National Mall makes most drone operations in the District illegal without specific FAA authorization.
+Georgetown University prohibits all unauthorized drone operations on campus due to DC's Flight Restricted Zone (FRZ).
+The university's DC location makes autonomous drone operations illegal without specific federal authorization.

 YesGeorgetown Department of Public Safety